JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 #### Linux
 * the user must be able to run the `shutdown` command (for the agent machine reboot functionality and the machine shutdown functionality when running in a cloud environment)
-* when using systemd, it should not kill the processes on the main process exit (use [`RemainAfterExit=yes`](https://serverfault.com/questions/660063/teamcity-build-agent-gets-killed-by-systemd-when-upgrading))
+* if you are using `systemd`, it should not kill the processes on the main process exit (use [`RemainAfterExit=yes`](https://serverfault.com/questions/660063/teamcity-build-agent-gets-killed-by-systemd-when-upgrading))

 #### Build-related Permissions
 The build process is launched by a TeamCity agent and thus shares the environment and is executed under the OS user used by the TeamCity agent.
 Ensure that the TeamCity agent is configured accordingly.
 See [Known Issues](known-issues.md) for related Windows Service Limitations.